 Entrepreneurs love to develop a grand strategy, want to penetrate new markets and are oozing with creativity.
 Entrepreneurs are always at their best when dealing with the unknown and working to engineer chaos into harmony.

 Again, all successful business owners need to exhibit the skills of an entrepreneur – but you can’t afford to let this element of your personality override your other key roles.

 Because the entrepreneur lives in the future, he or she is rarely found lurking in the past, let alone the present.
-That’s a huge problem for any small business, because it’s those processes taking place in the present that keep a company running smoothly.12 Self Assessment expenses you didn’t know you could claim
+That’s a huge problem for any small business because it’s those processes taking place in the present that keep a company running smoothly.

 And because entrepreneurs are so passionate about their dreams and their grand vision for the future, Gerber says they often exhibit “an extraordinary need for control”.
 The entrepreneur requires control over everyone and everything around them to ensure they can concentrate on realising a grand vision.
 Simply put, entrepreneurs are micromanagers.